 A National Provincial Bank is built in French Baroque style by the architect John Gibson at Middlesbrough.
 It will later be home to the Cleveland Club, utilised by Middlesbrough business people.

 Mar 24, 1873 – Murderous Mary Ann

 Mary Ann Cotton is hanged at Durham Jail for poisoning her son, Charles, at West Auckland.
 She is said to be responsible for 21 deaths including her mother, three husbands, one lover and a number of children, including her own.

 A race meeting on the racecourse by the River Wear in Durham City attracts a crowd of 80,000 people.

 1873 – Leazes Park

-Newcastle’s Leazes Park opens.
+Newcastle’s Leazes Park, the city’s oldest park, is opened by Sir Charles Hammond.
 Many public parks are opening in the region’s towns.

 Middlesbrough is the number one iron town in England.
 One third of the nation’s output originates here and is exported all over the world.
 About 95 blast furnaces now exist in the town.
 Meanwhile Palmer’s of Jarrow is presently obtaining royalties for Cleveland coast iron mining.

 The New Exchange Building in Middlesbrough is built by W.H Blessley.
 It symbolises the growth of Middlesbrough’s industry and commerce.